In many articles on this site, I have explained what a Bill of Lading is and its importance in the whole shipping cycle..

 A Delivery Order is a document issued by the carrier, in exchange for

-- One or all duly endorsed Original Bill(s) of Lading or duly authorised and issued Bank Guarantee
+- One or all duly endorsed Original Bill(s) of Lading or duly authorised and issued Bank Guarantee (if original bill of lading is lost)

 - A Telex Release confirmation from the loading port or principal confirming surrender of one or all Original bills of lading issued for the shipment